NCLEX-RN Exam Guide

 - Provide post-partum care and education

 - Assess and teach clients about health risks based on family, population, and/or community characteristics

-- Assess client's readiness to learn, learning preferences and barriers to learning
+- Assess the client's readiness to learn, learning preferences, and barriers to learning

 - Plan and/or participate in community health education